Calendar icon December 1, 2023

 • For investors: A quality alternative can boost your listings’ marketability and reduce vacancy costs.

-• For property managers: A quality alternative with more relevance for residents and investors – creates new value with an opportunity to monetize and eliminate administrative pains of traditional deposits.
+• For property managers: A quality alternative with more relevance for residents and investors – creates new value with an opportunity to monetize and eliminate the administrative pains of traditional deposits.

 That’s what we call a triple win!
 Learn more about how we create resident experiences that people pay and stay for – and share your trips and tricks in our Facebook Group!